-Villa Romana di Isera
+Villa Romana in Isera

-The Fondazione Museo Civico organizes guided tours of about one-hour for school and private groups (min.10 – max.
-25 persons).
-Remember to make a reservation at least a week in advance.
-Request the museum introduction lesson, accompanied by a slide show.
+The City Museum Foundation organizes guided tours for schools and private groups (minimum 10 – maximum 25 people).
+Remember that you need to book at least a week in advance.
+Ask for an introductory lesson at the museum, accompanied by a slide show.

 You can also reach the archaeological area by bus.

 The Roman Villa of Isera is currently closed for restoration.